Wildlife control operators (WCOs) and pest control operators (PCOs) attend training events to improve their skills and to maintain their licenses.

 Third, bring business cards.
 I think this is a no-brainer but frequently neglected.
 Training is about networking not just filling your brain with new knowledge.
 Sometimes who you know is more important than what you know.
 Meeting new people, even competitors can be quite helpful in improving your business.
 Who knows you may need that competitor to help you work on that “monster job” or help you lobby legislators to stop animal rights legislation.

 Bottom line.
 Attending trainings may not be the highlight of your week, but a little preparation can make the experience more informative, profitable and maybe even a little more enjoyable.Stephen M. Vantassel, CWCP, ACE, is the owner of Wildlife Control Consultant, LLC.
 He helps people restore their balance with nature through publishing, training, consulting, and the internet.
 He has published numerous articles in trade and academic publications (http://kingsdivinity.academia.edu/StephenMVantassel) along with several books (https://wildlifecontrolconsultant.com/store-2/).
+Listen to his podcast at PestGeek Podcast (https://pestgeekpodcast.com/).
 He is a sought after speaker and trainer.
-If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to firstname.lastname@example.org.
+If you would like to have Stephen speak at your event or use his consultation services, send an e-mail to email@example.com.
 Copyright All postings are the property of Stephen M. Vantassel and Wildlife Control Consultant, LLC.
 Text (not images) may be reprinted in non-profit publications provided that the author and website URL is included.
 If images wish to be used, explicit and written permission must be obtained from Wildlife Control Consultant, LLC.